Blog

 • A VoIP phone may be locked or password protected.
 Be sure to get them unlocked or find out the password prior to switching providers, assuming that provider can reuse your specific brand of phone.

 • Be sure to capture all of the numbers you wish to port to a new provider.
 If you have not published your direct dial numbers (DID) widely, it may be prudent to only port over your main line and fax line and have your new provider deliver a new block of DIDs for you.
-Whether you port all of your numbers or not, you should cancel your service and billing from the other provider once you have confirmation that the ports have been completed.
+Whether you port all of your numbers or not, you should cancel your service and billing from the other provider once you have confirmation that the number ports have been completed.

 We hope this information is helpful.
 Don't be discouraged if your initial foray into VoIP didn't go well.
 There are some fantastic providers of VoIP services and some wonderful benefits to the businesses who use them.